Is it worth overpaying on my mortgage?

 Yes.
 Your standard monthly payment takes care of the interest on your loan (and, depending on your mortgage product, some of the capital too) so any extra payments will solely go towards paying off your capital debt.

-If you have a repayment mortgage you can ask your lender to keep your mortgage payments at the same rate even after you have paid off a lump sum and this will mean that each month your monthly payments will pay off more off the capital of your loan which ultimately means you will pay your mortgage off more quickly too.
+If you have a repayment mortgage and you make a lump sum overpayment, you can ask your lender to keep your mortgage payments at the same monthly amount even after you have made the payment.
+This will mean that each month your normal monthly payments will then pay off more of the capital from your loan than before the lump sum payment, which accelarates further paying off your mortgage before the end of the term.

 How much can I Overpay on my Mortgage?